Methotrexate (MTX) is a drug that’s been used to treat psoriatic arthritis for more than

 MTX can be a useful treatment for PsA because it reduces inflammation and helps symptoms overall.
 It also can have serious side effects, so you’ll need to be monitored regularly.

 If more than one of your joints is involved, combining MTX with a biologic DMARD may be useful in stopping joint destruction.
 Discuss all the treatment options with your doctor, and review the treatment plan regularly.
-It’s likely that ongoing research into PsA remedies will come up with new drug therapies in the future.
+It’s likely that ongoing research into PsA remedies will come up with

 You may also find it useful to talk with a “patient navigator” at the National Psoriasis Foundation, or join one of its psoriasis discussion groups.